isaacs/node-lru-cache/README.md

   `cache.has()`.
 By default, cache entry recency is only updated when calling `cache.get()` or `cache.set()`.

-    Note that using this option means that `cache.has()` can affect the shape of the cache, and even cause items to be dropped, if updating an item's recency allows less recently used items to be discarded.
+    Note that using this option means that `cache.has()` is no longer idempotent, as it can change a cache entry's recency of use.

     This may be overridden by passing an options object to `cache.has()`.